Implementation and verification of coherent error suppression using randomized compiling for Grover's algorithm on a trapped-ion device: Appendix

-Fig. \ref{fig:zxzxzs1} depicts the circuit in which universal single-qubit gates $\mathit{U_{ij}}$ are decomposed into $\mathit{ZXZXZ}$.
-As shown in Fig. \ref{fig:ms_gate_1}, the $\mathit{MS(\varphi_{0}, \varphi_{1})}$ gate can be decomposed to a $\mathit{XX}(\pi/2)$ gate and four $Z$ gates of the rotaion angle $\varphi_0$ and $\varphi_1$.
-Thus, equivalent circuit decomposition shown in Fig. \ref{fig:ms_gate_2} can be performed.
-Based on Eq. \eqref{eq:gpi2gpi2z} and \eqref{eq:GPI2GPI2z_2} and Fig. \ref{fig:ms_gate_2}, the circuit can be decomposed into the circuit shown to the left of the dotted line in Fig. \ref{fig:zxzxzs3}, which consists of native gates($\mathit{MS}$, $\mathit{GPI}$2).
-However, this decomposition requires an additional rotation angle ${\phi}_{3}$ to be added to the first $Z$ gate of the next cycle in $\mathit{ZXZXZ}$ decomposition.
-These operations are also necessary for qubits without $\mathit{XX}$ gates.
-Thus, by propagating the residual $Z$ rotation angle to the next $\mathit{ZXZXZ}$ decomposition cycle, an arbitrary single-qubit gate between $\mathit{XX}$ gates can be executed using two $\mathit{GPI}$2 gates.
+Figure~\ref{fig:zxzxzs1} shows a circuit in which universal single-qubit gates \(U_{ij}\) implemented with \(ZXZXZ\) decomposition.
+As shown in Figure~\ref{fig:ms_gate_1}, the \(MS(\varphi_{0}, \varphi_{1})\) gate can be decomposed to a \(XX(\pi/2)\) gate and four \(Z\) gates of the rotation angle \(\varphi_0\) and \(\varphi_1\).
+Thus, equivalent circuit decomposition shown in Figure~\ref{fig:ms_gate_2} can be performed.
+Based on Eq.~\eqref{eq:GPI2GPI2z_2} and equivalent circuit in Figure~\ref{fig:ms_gate_2}, the circuit can be decomposed into the circuit shown to the left of the dotted line in Figure~\ref{fig:zxzxzs3}, which consists of native gates (\(MS\), \(GPI2\)).
+However, this decomposition requires an additional rotation angle \({\phi}_{ij3}\) to be added to the first \(Z\) gate of the next cycle in \(ZXZXZ\) decomposition.
+These implementations are also necessary for qubits without \(XX\) gates.
+Thus, by propagating the residual \(Z\) rotation angle to the next \(ZXZXZ\) decomposition cycle, an arbitrary single-qubit gate between \(XX\) gates can be executed using two \(GPI2\) gates.

-In this case, the $\mathit{ZXZXZ}$ decomposition cycle is always inserted before measurement.
-Residual $Z$ gates are always generated at the end of the last $\mathit{ZXZXZ}$ decomposition cycle.
-To execute residual $Z$ gates, implementation using $\mathit{GPI}$ gates is considered.
-As shown in Eq. \eqref{eq:redisualz_GPI}, the execution of two $\mathit{GPI}$ gates at angles $\mathit{-\varphi}/2$ and $0$ equals $\mathit{Z(\varphi)}$.
+In this case, the \(ZXZXZ\) decomposition cycle is always inserted before measurement.
+Residual \(Z\) gates are always generated at the end of the last \(ZXZXZ\) decomposition cycle.
+To execute residual \(Z\) gates, implementation using \(GPI\) gates is considered.
+As shown in Eq.~\eqref{eq:redisualz_GPI}, the execution of two \(GPI\) gates at angles \(-\varphi/2\) and \(0\) equals \(Z(\varphi)\).
 By adding these operations, all gate operations can be implemented using the native gates of the IonQ device.
 Utilizing these implementing methods, the number of gate counts can be minimized.